yonahbox/Yonah_scripts/Bonesetup/Readme.md

 2. Installing ROS, MAVROS and other neccessary packages
 3. Adding ROS packages from [Yonah_ROS_Packages](https://github.com/yonahbox/Yonah_ROS_packages.git)
 4. Removing unnecessary packages
+5. configure the systemd service to automate the starting of the required roslaunch files on boot

-Steps 2 - 4 can be automated using scripts in this folder
+Steps 2 - 5 can be automated using scripts in this folder

 ## Bone setup procedure